dee12452/enet/README.md

 ## Vita Enet install instructions

 Located inside the build/ folder is a VITABUILD to install this package.
-You *must* have the VITASDK installed as a prerequisite.
+You *must* have the VITASDK / toolchain installed as a prerequisite.

 ```
 $ cd build